fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Dust Ruby' %}

-*Where:* Mined from nodes in the Caves; [prospected](#prospecting-station) from Kalynite Geodes.
+*Where:* Mined from nodes throughout the Caves; [prospected](#prospecting-station) from Kalynite Geodes.

 Gemstones are for selling, although in this case it doesn't hurt to put them in the [Stone Crusher](#stone-crusher) and convert them into [Dust Ruby Powder](#dust-ruby-powder), since it sells for the same price whole ($200) as it does in pieces (4x$50).
-Higher-quality gems should go straight to the market for the additional markup, though.
+Higher-quality gems ($250 superior, $300 flawless) should go straight to the market for the additional markup, though.

 {% endaethusitem %}
 {% aethusitem 'Dust Ruby Powder' %}